-Through case studies, Advanced Systems Analysis (ASA) Program researchers model interconnected food, water, and energy systems at the local and global levels with the aim of suggesting robust management strategies with respect to uncertainties and risks.
+Advanced Systems Analysis (ASA) Program researchers model interconnected food, water, and energy systems and advance methods of stochastic optimization.
+This can help to design management strategies that are robust with respect to inherent uncertainties and risks.
 More

 International Institute for Applied Systems Analysis (IIASA)